lawmurray/mendingwall/docs/tidy-menus.md

 ## What it does

-*Tidy Menus* applies rules to show some applications only in their respective desktop environment.
+*Tidy Menus* applies a set of rules to show certain applications in their native desktop environment only.
 It does not apply to all applications.
-The rules are generally consistent with the model that you, the user, will always prefer a native app over a non-native app.
+The rules are generally consistent with the notion that you, the user, will always prefer a native app over a non-native app.
 So you will use Console, Nautilus and Text Editor on GNOME, but Konsole, Dolphin and Kate on KDE Plasma.

-The rules apply mostly to core applications with counterparts in other desktop environments.
-They also apply to games, simply because there can be so many installed by default they clutter menus by number alone.
-Exceptions are made for larger applications that are too sophisticated to be considered counterparts, despite having similar aims, such as GIMP and Krita.
+The rules apply mostly to core applications with counterparts in other desktop environments, as well as many games.
+They do not apply to larger applications that are too featureful to be considered counterparts, despite having similar aims, such as GIMP and Krita.
 The rules only affect visibility in menus; all applications are still available in all desktop environments and can be launched by other means (such as from the command line).

 !!! tip
-    You can also use an app like [Libre Menu Editor](https://flathub.org/apps/page.codeberg.libre_menu_editor.LibreMenuEditor) or edit `.desktop` files directly to make manual changes.
+    You can also use an app like [Libre Menu Editor](https://flathub.org/apps/page.codeberg.libre_menu_editor.LibreMenuEditor) to change menus, or edit `.desktop` files directly.
 Mending Wall will not override changes made with other apps.
-The recommended approach is to enable *Tidy Menus* in Mending Wall to automate the process as much as possible, then another app for further refinement if necessary.
+The recommended approach is to enable *Tidy Menus* in Mending Wall to automate the process as much as possible, then use another app for refinement if necessary.

 ## How it works